 The Investment Manager defines Sustainable Investments based on internal research, which uses, among others, the UN Sustainable Development Goals (SDGs), as well as the objectives of the EU Taxonomy as reference frameworks.
-The Investment Manager does not commit to a minimum share low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+The Investment Manager does not commit to a minimum share of socially Sustainable Investments, as the SDGs contain environmental as well as social objectives.
+The overall sustainable investment share may also include investments with a social objective.